-Joint Stock Company Commercial Bank PrivatBank ("PJSC PrivatBank" or "the Bank") was initially registered as a limited liability company and then, re-organised into a closed joint stock entity in 2000.
+Joint Stock Company Commercial Bank PrivatBank ("PJSC PrivatBank" or "the Bank") and its subsidiaries and an associate (together referred to as the "Group") was initially registered as a limited liability company and then, re-organised into a closed joint stock entity in 2000.
 In 2009, the Bank changed its legal form to a public joint stock company, where shareholders liability is limited by number of shares owned in accordance with changes in Ukrainian legislation.
 In June 2018, the Bank changed its organisational and legal form from public joint stock company into a joint stock company.